alanmitchell/bmon-website/guide/sensors.md

 ![]({{ site.baseurl }}/assets/guide/sensors/image30.png)
 <br>

-Important considerations for LoRaWAN gateways are:

-  - Gateways usually require 120V wall power rather than a battery.

-  - Means of Connecting to the Internet: Ethernet, Wi-Fi, Cellular.

-      - An Ethernet connection tends to be the most reliable but limits where you can place the gateway.

-      - A gateway can connect to the internet via an existing Wi-Fi network (if available).

-      - A direct cellular connection can be built into a gateway, or can be accomplished through a separate Cellular Router that provides an Ethernet or Wi-Fi connection to the wireless sensor gateway.

-      - A cellular connection will require a cellular data plan with a suitable amount of data (a minimum of 100 MB / month).

-  - Gateways can be mounted indoors or outdoors (not Monnit, LoRaWAN only).
-An indoor gateway is protected from the weather and is less expensive than a gateway that can be mounted outdoors.
-However, an outdoor gateway has its antenna mounted outside as well, which significantly improves the coverage area of the gateway. **Extra coverage can be helpful if you are trying to serve multiple buildings with one gateway**.
-Another solution for good coverage is to use an indoor gateway but connect that gateway to an outdoor antenna through use of a coax cable from the antenna jack on the gateway to the antenna outdoors (seen in the photo below).
+Gateways usually require 120V wall power and may connect to the internet by an ethernet, Wi-Fi, or celluar connection.
+Ethernet tends to be the most reliable but will limit where you can place the gateway.
+A cellular connection will need a minimum of 100 MB month of data.
+Indoor gateways are protected from the weather and less expensive but an outdoor gateway with its outdoor antenna, will have better coverage. **Extra coverage can be helpful if you are trying to serve multiple buildings with one gateway**.
+Another solution is to connect an indoor gateway to an outdoor antenna with coax cable as seen in the photo below.
 This solution also keeps the gateway electronics protected from the elements.

 Here are some good choices for LoRaWAN gateways: